Make a difference.

 Join Lights Out Philly

-Protect migrating birds by turning off non-essential lights from midnight to 6 AM during spring migration, April 1 – May 31.
+Protect migrating birds by turning off non-essential lights from midnight to 6 AM during spring and fall migration.
 A simple switch can help reduce deadly nighttime collisions.

 You must be logged in to post a comment.